FDMediagroep/hamcrest-jsoup/README.md

 ==============
 The Hamcrest JSoup library provides a set of matchers for JSoup elements to easily assert the contents of those objects.

-The JavaDoc can ben found at: http://files2.fd.nl/development/hamcrest-jsoup/javadoc/
+The JavaDoc can be found at: http://files2.fd.nl/development/hamcrest-jsoup/javadoc/

 ###How to use hamcrest-jsoup in your project:
 - Clone this project